eclipse/mraa/docs/edison.md

 Intel Edison                            {#edison}
 =============

-Edison is a dual core Silvermont Atom clocked at 500MHz.
+Intel(R) Edison is a dual core Silvermont Atom(TM) clocked at 500MHz.
 The Edison also features 4GB of storage, 1GB ram and onboard wifi and bluetooth.

 Currently Supported boards:
 - Intel Arduino board